P-2the-inni/Image-To-Starbound-Converter/README.md

 ![Readme Icon](icon.png)

 Please let me know of any suggestions / bugs, I think bugs can be reported using the "Issues tab" on this github page (I'm new to using Github)<br>
+Currently only works with vanilla blocks, may be possible to add modded blocks but it would be a lot of effort and I've got more important things to do with my time that I'm busy procrastinating, don't need more tasks that I could be doing instead of nothing<br>

-The initial version of this converter was written in Lua and converted to c++ for the purpose of distribution, some mistakes may have been made, this is v1.0.0 so do not expect perfection!<br>
+The initial version of this converter was written in Lua and converted to C++ for the purpose of distribution, some mistakes may have been made, this is v1.0.0 so do not expect perfection!<br>

 Currently this only works for Windows (x64) but if people request, I can update it to work on other OS.<br>
 If you don't trust the .exe, you don't have to have it in your Starbound folder (see below) and if you don't trust the .exe regardless of file location then just don't install my mod, go make ur own converter :)<br>